 Blood pressure changes associated with transcendental meditation practice were consistent with other controlled studies showing reductions in cardiovascular risk factors, improved markers of heart disease, and reduced mortality rates among participants in the Transcendental Meditation program.

-The new meta-analysis was conducted by researchers at the NIH-funded Institute of Natural Medicine and Prevention at Maharishi University of Management and the University of Kentucky College of Medicine.
+The new meta-analysis was conducted by the Maharishi University of Management (who provided the funding) and the University of Kentucky, who took the money.

-According to Dr. James Anderson, professor of medicine at the University of Kentucky and co-author of the new meta-analysis, the findings of the new review rebut a July 2007 report sponsored by the Agency for Healthcare Research and Quality and the NIH-National Center for Complementary and Alternative Medicine, which concluded that most research on meditation is low quality and found little evidence that any specific stress reduction effectively lowers blood pressure.
+According to University of Kentucky Professor Dr. James Anderson, co-author of the new meta-analysis, the findings rebut a July 2007 report from the NIH-National Center for Complementary and Alternative Medicine which found that most of the studies, including the papers included in the new report, were too low quality to be considered valid, and that there was no evidence that any specific stress reduction effectively lowers blood pressure.

 “The magnitude of the changes in blood pressure with the Transcendental Meditation technique are at least as great as the changes found with major changes in diet or exercise that doctors often recommend,” Anderson said.
 “Yet the Transcendental Meditation technique does not require changes in lifestyle.
 Thus many patients with mild hypertension or prehypertension may be able to avoid the need to take blood pressure medications--all of which have adverse side effects.
 Individuals with more severe forms of hypertension may be able to reduce the number or dosages of their BP medications under the guidance of their doctor.”